BitcoinDesign/Guide/README.md

 ## Objective

-_ “For bitcoin to become a currency with widespread adoption and daily use.”_

-The Bitcoin Design Guide aims to be a free open-source community resource that will help designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
-We hope that over time it will be relevant for all sorts of products, including consumer wallets, merchant interactions, exchanges and more.
+The Bitcoin Design Guide is a free open-source community resource that helps designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
+We hope that, over time, it will cover all relevant types of products, including consumer wallets, merchant interactions, exchanges and more.
 Better products and experiences should ultimately make it more appealing for anyone to own and use bitcoin.

 An equally important goal is that this process nurtures an open-source bitcoin design community that can carry this, and other projects forward longer term.
 The [bitcoin design Slack](https://bitcoindesign.slack.com/join/shared_invite/zt-fljgbpg0-wHr_thYUYWh5105UnGTWHw#/) mentioned above, and created after the first version of this doc, is the first step in this direction.